Variety: 85% Malbec; 5% Cabernet Sauvignon; 5% Merlot; 5% Syrah

 Cost: $18 (SRP)

-Winemaker’s Notes: Deep violet color.
+Winemaker’s Notes: Deep violet colour.
 Ground-mushrooms and berries aromas.
 Medium body, soft and silky tannins and a flavorful finish.
 Pair with barbecued beef ribs and grilled red meat.

 Editor’s Note: I received this wine as a free sample for review.